benbowler/Guano/README.md

 Guano isn't recommended for personal Twitter accounts, however building up a large number of followers may help with your personal gains if people value a number of followers over quality such as marathon ballots.

+For a more indepth look into the project, head over to http://guano.im/about/

 Quick Installation
 =====